ypinhsuan/tp/docs/UserGuide.md

 Format: `add-attendance c\CLASS_INDEX l\LESSON_INDEX s\STUDENT_INDEX w\WEEK p\PARTICIPATION_SCORE`

 For example:
-* Your `CS2103T Tutorial` lesson has just ended and you would like to give participation scores to the students.
+* Your `CS2103T Tutorial` lesson in week 10 has just ended and you would like to give participation scores to the students.
 You decide to start with Alex.
-Hence, you type in the command `add-attendance c\1 l\1 s\1 w\10 p\80` and press
+Hence, you type in the command `add-attendance c\1 l\1 s\1 w\10 p\80` and press <kbd>Enter</kbd>.
- <kbd>Enter</kbd>.

     ![Add attendance before](images/ugimages/AddAttendanceBefore.png)